School of English

 • The history of criticism

-Undergraduate Teaching: I convene our core first year literature module, 'Studying Literature', which introduces strategies for reading a diverse range of literary texts from 1500 to the present day.
-At level two, I teach 'Modern and Contemporary Literature: 1910-present', which goes all the way from E.M.
-Forster's Howards End (1910) to On Beauty (2005), Zadie Smith's witty, expansively multicultural re-write of Forster's masterpiece, and covers a lot of ground in between!
-At level three, I teach the James Joyce strand of 'Single Author Study', which gives our students a special opportunity to get to grips with Joyce's highly experimental and endlessly fascinating novel Ulysses (1922).
-I also supervise undergraduate dissertations on a range of topics, including: modernism and modernity; gender and sexuality; adaptation, parody and comedy; literary representations of space and place.
+Undergraduate Teaching: Our first year core module, 'Studying Literature', introduces strategies for reading a diverse range of literary works from 1500 to the present day.
+It gives me the chance to teach much-loved canonical texts alongside works by exciting new writers.
+I teach and convene more specialized modules at levels two and three, including 'Modern and Contemporary Literature', which goes all the way from E.M.
+Forster's Howards End (1910) to On Beauty (2005), Zadie Smith's witty, expansively multicultural re-write of Forster's masterpiece, and the James Joyce strand of 'Single Author Study', which gives our students a special opportunity to get to grips with Joyce's highly experimental and endlessly fascinating novel Ulysses (1922).
+I supervise undergraduate dissertations on a range of topics, including: modernism and modernity; gender and sexuality; adaptation, parody and comedy; literary representations of space and place.

-Postgraduate Teaching: I contribute to three team-taught MA modules - 'Modernism and the Avant Garde', 'Place, Region, Empire', and 'Textualities' - and I supervise dissertations on modernist literatures.
+Postgraduate Teaching: I contribute to several team-taught MA modules, including 'Modernism and the Avant Garde' (which I usually convene), 'Place, Region, Empire', and 'Textualities', and I supervise dissertations in these fields.

 Current Research

 I am fascinated by modernism and its literatures.
-My second monograph, Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature, is forthcoming with Oxford University Press (2023).
-This innovative book takes modernist studies in a new direction by contending that parody is central to the whole modernist project, and not just the extreme avant-garde antics of Dada.
+My book, Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature (Oxford University Press, 2023), takes modernist studies in a new direction by contending that parody is central to the whole modernist project, and not just the extreme avant-garde antics of Dada.
 It tells the story of how the daring, experimental styles of modernism evolved, offering fresh interpretations of celebrated works and archival writings by Ezra Pound, Wyndham Lewis, Elsa von Freytag-Loringhoven, James Joyce, T.S.
 Eliot, Ford Madox Ford, Virginia Woolf, and others, to reveal how parody shaped the revolutionary critical and creative practices that were crucial to the genesis of truly modern art.

-I would be delighted to hear from students or researchers with interests in modernism, particularly James Joyce, Imagism, modernist magazines, modernist comedy, adaptation and textual criticism, space, place, regionality, and women's fiction and I welcome PhD applications in these fields.
+I would be delighted to hear from students or researchers with interests in modernism, adaption, parody and comic writing, genetic criticism and textual criticism, the Oxford novel, space, place, regionality, and women's fiction, and I welcome PhD applications in these fields.

 • DAVISON, S., 2023.
-Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature Oxford University Press.
-(In Press.)
+Modernist Parody: Imitation, Origination, and Experimentation in Early Twentieth-Century Literature.
+Oxford University Press.

 • DAVISON, S., 2022.
 'Oxen of the Sun'.
 In: FLYNN, C., ed., The Cambridge Centenary Ulysses: The 1922 Text with Essays and Notes.
 Cambridge University Press.
 520-8.